Why start your own seeds?

 4. Plant labels

-Don’t forget labels!
-Whether it’s an old miniblind cut into pieces or the purchased ones in the photo above right, labels help you know if that tiny tomato is the indeterminate beefsteak you want to plant with plenty of room to grow in the garden or the dwarf cherry that goes in the pot on your deck.
+Don’t forget plant labels!
+Whether it’s an old miniblind cut into pieces or the purchased ones in the photo above, labels help you know if that tiny tomato is the indeterminate beefsteak you want to plant with plenty of room to grow in the garden or the dwarf cherry that goes in the pot on your deck.

 What else?
 Not every tray comes with a lid, but if you can supply one, it creates the moist environment germinating seeds thrive in.
 Can’t find one?
 No problem — cover the flat loosely with plastic wrap.
 Leave it on until most of the seeds sprout, then take it off.